On weight distributions of perfect colorings and completely regular codes: Distributions with respect to some sets

 \subsection{A lattice}

 The set $R$ discussed in this subsection plays some role in the theory of perfect colorings of the $n$-cube.
-It occurs in constructions of perfect colorings \cite{FDF:PerfCol,FDF:12cube.en}; it necessarily occurs in any linear distance-$2$ completely regular binary code \cite{Vas:cr2}; in particular, in shortened $1$-perfect binary code, and a (non-shortened) variation of this set (case $m=2$), known as a linear $i$-component, is widely used for the construction of $1$-perfect binary codes, see e.g. \cite{Sol:2008:survey}.
+It occurs in constructions of perfect colorings \cite{FDF:PerfCol,FDF:12cube.en}; it necessarily occurs in any linear distance-$2$ completely regular binary code \cite{Vas:cr2}; in particular, in shortened $1$-perfect binary code, and a (nonshortened) variation of this set (case $m=2$), known as a linear $i$-component, is widely used for the construction of $1$-perfect binary codes, see, for example, \cite{Sol:2008:survey}.
 We will derive a rather simple formula for the weight distribution of a perfect coloring with respect to $R$.
+The name ``lattice'' written in the title of the section comes from some attempts to draw such a set in a figure.

 Let us consider the $q$-ary $mk$-cube $H^{mk}_q$ and the function $ \tilde g : V(H^{mk}_q) \to V(H^{k}_q)$ defined as

 The set $R$ is defined as the set of zeroes of $\tilde g$.